-In partnership with our member Defence for Children – ECPAT Netherlands and YouGov, we polled eight countries across the European Union to gage public opinion on online child protection and privacy.
+In 2021, ECPAT International conducted an online survey with adults to find out ‘what EU citizens really think about the issues of online privacy and the need to ensure child safety online?’
+In partnership with ECPAT member Defence for Children – ECPAT Netherlands and YouGov, we polled eight countries across the European Union to gage public opinion on online child protection and users’ privacy online.

-In September 2021, we surveyed 9,410 adults—a cross section of EU society—from France, Germany, Hungary, Italy, the Netherlands, Poland, Sweden, and Spain.
+We surveyed 9,410 adults—a cross section of EU society—from France, Germany, Hungary, Italy, the Netherlands, Poland, Sweden, and Spain.
 We asked them various questions to assess what they thought of a legal obligation to use detection technology, how it would affect their online privacy, and what they would like to see as it pertains to protecting children online.
-The results clearly demonstrated that there is widespread public support for the use of automated tools to identify child sexual abuse material online and for the European Union to introduce longer-term legislation that will keep children safe online.
-Read the summary of the findings here.
+Read the summary of the findings.

-According to our survey, 76% of adults have indicated a willingness to allow automated technology tools that specifically scan and detect child sexual abuse material online – even if this means giving up some of their privacy.
-Most agree that regulating online spaces with the best interest of children is essential to ensuring their safety online.
+According to our survey, 76% of adults have indicated a willingness to allow automated technology tools to specifically scan and detect child sexual abuse material online – even if this means giving up some of their privacy!

-More recently, Suojellaan Lapsia – Protect Children, a non-governmental organisation working to prevent sexual violence against children in Finland, polled their citizens with different questions and found that two thirds of Finns also think that children should have more protections in the digital environment.
+Suojellaan Lapsia – Protect Children, a non-governmental organisation working to prevent sexual violence against children in Finland, polled their citizens with different questions and found that two thirds of Finns also think that children should have more protections in the digital environment.
 Read Suojellaan Lapsia – Protect Children findings.

 Meet ECPAT Project Beacon – Putting children’s rights into the heart of digital policy